vector76/AlltedMarlin/README.md

 ## Understanding the Versions

 These versions of Marlin are all configured for use on V1Engineering machines.
+They are all based off of the **2.0.x** branch.

 The branches have the following naming convention: